Mitsubishi Chariot: Second generation (1991)

 A limited-production 4WD and turbocharged version was offered only in Japan, called the "Resort Runner GT", which borrowed the powertrain from the Lancer Evolution and the Galant VR-4.
 The 4G63 engine was slightly detuned to produce 230 PS in manual transmission models, and 220 PS in automatic transmission models.
 The Resort Runner GT was a spiritual continuation of the turbocharged first-generation Chariot 1.8MR produced from 1983 through 1987.
+According to Mitsubishi Motors recall data, approximately 2,260 Chariot Resort Runner GT and GT-V models were produced from April 25, 1995 to October 18, 1995, with an additional batch of 155 cars built from April 25, 1996 to August 27, 1997.

 The Chariot Resort Runner GT seated seven passengers in a three-row seating arrangement.
 Second- and third-row seats reclined fully to create a small bed, or folded flat to create a flat load space.
 A five-passenger two-row version called the Chariot Resort Runner GT-V replaced the third-row bench seat with a cargo tray to create a flat loading surface.

 Most other Chariot variants, including the American-market Mitsubishi Expo, featured fully reclining first-, second- and third-row seats that created a larger makeshift bed.